SkryptKiddie/Arc/commands.md

 Test the response time of the bot in milliseconds.
 Requires no permissions to run.
 ## invite
 DMs the bot invite link to the user who ran the command.
 Requires that DMs are open.
+# Moderation commands
+## serverinfo
+Displays information about the server the command was ran in (user count, server ID, role count, etc.)
+Requires no permissions to run.
+## userinfo <user mention>